-Now that I’ve explained what 301 redirects are, their importance, and the instances in which you should be using them, I will now go on to explain the most common way of implementing them for pages on your website.
+Now that we’ve discussed what 301 redirects are, their importance, and the instances in which you should be using them, we’ll now go on to explain the most common way of implementing them for pages on your website.

 In the vast majority of cases, a web server’s behaviour is configured using what’s called a .htaccess file.
-This is a simple text file that sits in the root directory of your site (where your homepage also sits).
+This is a simple text file that sits in the root directory of your site.
 For the purpose of implementing a 301 redirect, you will need to place a .htaccess file in your root directory (if one doesn’t already exist).
-You can create/edit a .htaccess file using any plain-text editing tools like Notepad or Textedit – before naming the file you have created/edited ‘.htaccess’.
+You can create/edit a .htaccess file using any plain-text editing tools like Notepad, Sublime or Textedit – before naming the file you have created/edited ‘.htaccess’.

-To explain the text that should be contained within your .htaccess file, I will start by using a very basic example such as renaming a page on your website.
+To explain the text that should be contained within your .htaccess file, we’ll start by using a very basic example such as renaming a page on your website.
 For example, if you wanted to change a page’s URL from:

 To ensure the old page redirects to the new page, you would need to add the following code to your .htaccess file: